manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/app-deploy/magic8ball/README.md

 ## Run this sample

 1. Clone or download this sample on your computer.
 2. Log in to the SQL Server big data cluster using the command below using the IP address of the `controller-svc-external` in your cluster.
-If you are not familiar with `mssqltctl` you can refer to the [documentation](https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-create-apps?view=sqlallproducts-allversions) and then return to this sample.
+If you are not familiar with `azdata` you can refer to the [documentation](https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-create-apps?view=sqlallproducts-allversions) and then return to this sample.

     ```bash
     azdata login -e https://<ip-address-of-controller-svc-external>:30080 -u <user-name>